qelectrotech/qelectrotech-doc/source/users/schema/search.rst

    If the `search menu`_ is not displayed, it can be displayed from **Edit > Search / Replace** menu item or using ``Ctrl + f`` shortcut keyboard.

-QElectrotech provides also some advanced properties for searching.
+QElectroTech provides also some advanced properties for searching.
 Before searching, a filter can be defined to reduce the list of matches according the following criteria:

 * `Text fields (Plain text)`_.